Asset Pricing in Pre-trained Transformer: Models

 Where $PE$ is the positional encoding, $pos$ is the position, $i$ is the index of the dimension (features), $d_{model}$ is the dimension of the input.
 These functions imply that features with odd sequential numbers are encoded with the sine function, and the ones with even sequential numbers are encoded as cosine functions.
 Figure~\ref{fig:pos_ch3} exhibits an example of how positional encoding marks the positions and notes periodic information for individual features.
 The sine and cosine functions originally have directionality for indicating the time steps, while the difference between the sine and cosine functions indicates the difference between two features at the identical time step.

-We can see the mechanism of SPE from Figure~\ref{fig:pos_ch3} that in the individual time step, positional codes identify different features via different wavelengths, and the distance between the round point and cross point on the identical grey dush line demonstrates the difference between the two features.
+We can see the mechanism of SPE from Figure~\ref{fig:pos_ch3} that in the individual time step, positional codes identify different features via different wavelengths, and the distance between the round point and cross point on the identical grey dashed line demonstrates the difference between the two features.
 For individual features, the periodic characteristic in the sine or cosine function assists in marking the periodicity of the input features.\\

 Compared with other large data applications of Transformer, parameter efficiency is a non-negligible aspect which should be considered cautiously.
 That is the main reason that non-parametrized SPE is preferred to Time2Vec positional encoding deployed in the works of \citet{Lezmi2023TimeManagement,Ma2023AttentionApproach,Tevare2023ForecastingTransformer}.
-Moreover, the summation adding positional information is superior to concatenation adding with simplify parameter structure purpose.
+Moreover, the summation adding positional information is superior to concatenation adding with a simplified parameter structure.
 In the stock pricing, if the $X'\in \mathbb{R}^{T\times d_{\text{model}}}$ is defined as the embedded factor matrix, the positional encoded input $X’$ is equal to $X+PE$.
-How the positional codes work with the attention mechanism for capturing spatial-temporal variation is introduced in Section~\ref{subsubsec:Attention mechanism414}. \\
+How the positional codes work with the attention mechanism for capturing spatial-temporal variation is introduced in the appendix of Chapter 4. \\

 The SPE fulfils all requirements for a good positional encoding solution, for example, unique for individual time steps, deterministic, consistent distance between any two time steps and better generalizability for different data lengths.
 It not only marks out the absolute positions for time steps but also indicates the relative positions.
-In addition, \citet{Vaswani2017AttentionNeed} also mention that there is no big difference between fixed and learnable positional encoding methods in their Transformer model. \\
+In addition, \citet{Vaswani2017AttentionNeed} also mention that there is no significant difference between fixed and learnable positional encoding methods in their Transformer model. \\